cowdao-grants/rfps/RFP-01.md

 interface SubPoolFactory is Auth {
     // --- view functions ---
     /**
-     * View function for determining the minimum collateral required if using `token`
-     * If the token is not a valid collateral, this function reverts.
-     * @param token The token to retrieve the collateral requirement for */ function collateral(IERC20 token) external view returns (uint256);
-    /**
+     * Determine if a candidate:
+     * 1. Has a registered sub-pool; and
-     * Determine if an address has a collateralized sub-pool and has not announced an exit.
+     * 2. The sub-pool has not announced an exit; and
+     * 3. The sub-pool has no overdue bills
      * While not enforced on-chain, an address for which this call returns `true` is a
      * solver and is allowed to submit settlement on CoW Protocol through
      * `SignedSettlement`.
      * @param candidate The address to check
      * @return bool if the address should be allowed to submit settlements through
      * `SignedSettlement`
      */
     function canSolve(address candidate) external view returns (bool);
     /**
      * View function for determining the sub-pool for a given solver.